rutrum/health-analysis/README.md

 ## Data Pipeline

 The raw data will be stored in a location on my machine outside of this repository.
 The location of these raw data sources will be listed in the `data_sources` table in the `config.toml` file.
 Each type of data will be pulled into a directory defined as `cleaned` after going through a transformation to simplify the data format and filter unnecessary data.
 Then the data will be pulled into a directory defined as `prepared` which will contain the final form the data, after all cleaning and joining of different datasets.
 Any intermediate output will also sit inside the `cleaned` directory.
 Scripts that pull raw data into the `cleaned` directory will be stored in directory defined as `clean`.
 Likewise for `prepared` the scripts will sit in `prepare`.

+## Data Visualization

+The goal is to make a dashboard.
+I'm going to experiment with some new technology, maybe.

+* tabler: a library that can be integrated into an html file to designing a dashboard
+* apexcharts: a plugin for tabler that makes charts, similar to plotly

+Unforunately these all are intended for integration into larger web frameworks.
+I don't want to dive into that so I'm going to use the most basic templating engine: mustache.

+* mustache: a dead simple templating engine...template + config => output

+But to be extra difficult I want to still write in toml so

+* yj: a converter for json/toml/yaml

+I create a config in toml and a template file with preprogrammed charts.
+But I guess they need data pulled from sqlite dont they?
+Then there needs to be more preprocessing anyway, why don't I just use plotly and dash?  yeah, this might be too complicated